clemsos/writings/_quora/2012-11-19-Can-you-create-a-website-in-Chinese-and-sell-in-China-without-government-approval.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Can you create a website in Chinese and sell in China without government approval? - Quora
+    Can you create a website in Chinese and sell in China without government approval? - Quora
 ---